 We are all set for a busy term full of exciting learning and fun.

 THE GREAT BARRIER REEF

 A very big welcome to all of our new Puffins and Puffin Parents!

-At the start of every term we will include a curriculum map, which will provide details on curriculum coverage for that term.
+At the start of every term we will include a curriculum map on here, which will provide details of curriculum coverage for that term.

 Our topic this term is The Great Barrier Reef!
 As the largest reef in the world and one which can be seen from space, it’s no wonder that it’s one of the seven natural wonders of the world!

 Children will be learning about the location of The Great Barrier Reef and will be exploring life beneath the surface.
 We will be encouraging children to generate their own questions about this magnificent structure …

 Why is it endangered?